 If we look at these points carefully, two aspects come to light – first, that worldwide research in molecular biology and genetics is more prevalent for human species than it is for other species in the animal kingdom; and second, that even though a trisomy may occur in the genome of dogs, it may not necessarily show the same symptoms of down syndrome, and thereby not be down syndrome at all!

-For instance, there are many congenital abnormalities and birth defects in dogs that may look like down syndrome but are unrelated.
+For instance, dogs have many congenital abnormalities and birth defects that may look like Down syndrome but are unrelated.
 A good example would be that of congenital hypothyroidism.

 This disorder is caused by absent or low levels of circulating or produced thyroid hormone in dogs by birth or in early life that can cause a variety of symptoms such as:

 - Mental dullness.

 - Delayed tooth eruption.

 - Delayed opening of the eyes and ears.